 The story of a heavenly massage

 In contrast, all I remember about the Gellert therapist is that he was big and strong, and that I was glad when the massage was over.
-I told myself that it must have been good for me, but in the case of my old friend in Austin I did not need to convince myself.
+I told myself that it must have been good for me, but in the case of my therapist friend I did not need to convince myself.

 Going beyond “rather safe than sorry” in massage therapy

 I understand my colleague’s reservations about the sensual aspects of massage.
 As far as I am concerned, I have decided to live up to my truth in my professional practice.
 I love to receive massage that feels sensual, and my clients love it too.